ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   <li>The <strong>transit method</strong> is clearly the most successful discovery method.</li>
 </ul>

-<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank" style="color: #573259;">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
+<p> Observational cosmologist Chris Impey mentioned in a recent <a href="https://www.youtube.com/watch?v=fbRfJTiQYtA&ab_channel=TheRoyalInstitution" target="_blank">lecture</a> that the growth of discovery of the planets is comparable to the development of internet technology and telephones seen during the Dotcom bubble.
 So we can easily glean that exoplanet science is progressing at a very rapid pace.</p>

 <div style="height: 20px;"></div>
 <h4>Distance from Earth</h4>